 General Information About Reclining Sofas and Sectionals:

-Motion (reclining) sofas and sectionals can be expected to have a significantly higher rate of problems and reduced durability than stationary sofas made by the same manufacturer.
+Motion (reclining) sofas and sectionals have a significantly higher rate of problems and complaints than similarly priced stationary seating.

-The increased weight makes this furniture very vulnerable to damage caused during shipment from the factory to the retailer, delivery from the retailer to your home and moving the furniture around your room.
+- This can occur during shipment from the factory to the retailer, the retailer to your home or even just moving the furniture around your room.

 Reclining chairs are not as susceptible to damage as the larger, heavier motion sofas and sectionals.

 Reclining chairs typically have replaceable components that are easier (and less expensive) to repair if needed.

 Microfibers and high performance fabrics are more durable than most fabrics on motion furniture.
 Real leather and high quality faux leathers, made with 100% polyurethane or 100% vinyl, are even more durable.

 More recently, new composite synthetic faux leathers have been introduced.
 These are made with a combination of polyester and polyurethane (and sometimes vinyl.)

 The new composite faux leathers are being used by many manufacturers to replace bonded leather.
 The new composites have not been around long enough to prove their long term durability, but I believe they should hold up for 10+ years and will not "peel."